CamdenMarshall/post-install-config/README.md

 ![image](https://github.com/CamdenMarshall/post-install-config/assets/153537343/29a48933-d26e-4298-a9ed-b7628b186540)

-Can also assign the Agents to their proper team in the system by clicking "Teams" tab and assigning them correctly
+It is possible to assign the Agents to their proper team in the system by clicking "Teams" tab and assigning them correctly

 ![image](https://github.com/CamdenMarshall/post-install-config/assets/153537343/058c8592-d115-486d-b9d8-74b1fe05ef52)